+Yes.
+You can decide to stop at any time.
+Tell your doctor if you are thinking about stopping or decide to stop.
+He or she will tell you how to stop safely.
 If you decide to withdraw from the study, we ask that you tell your doctor.
 If you withdraw, there will be no penalty or loss of benefit to which you are entitled and you will continue to receive medical care.
-The medical staff will continue to tell us about your progress for three years after your transplant.
 If you do not want this, you must specifically tell your doctor.

-If you have any questions about your rights as a study subject, you may contact the Institutional Review Board (IRB) at [number].
+If you have any questions about your rights as a study subject, you may contact the Institutional Review Board (IRB) office at /number/.